 The Flint Handmade Yarn Brigade was commissioned by Crossroads Village to create a graphghan for the 2018 Flint Fiber Festival.
 It was designed by Hayley Randol and crocheted by Abby Corcoran, Michelle Glick, Hayley Randol and Liz Svoboda.
-The Crossroads Graphghan can be viewed on permanent display in the Attica Hotel.
+The Crossroads Graphghan can be viewed on permanent display in the Candy Shop at the Attica Hotel.

 Nightmare Before Christmas Graphghan